macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Moom (9.99€)

 There are many options for tiling windows on macOS.
-I find Moom quite flexible and install it via the App Store.
+I find Moom quite flexible and install it via its website.
 I choose to run it as a menu bar application and open at startup.
 I also add a keyboard shortcut CTRL+space and add layouts I use often to shortcuts.
-When I have a working configuration I backup the settings by running in terminal.app:
+Once I have a working configuration I backup the settings by running in terminal.app:

-So when I re-install Moom I can simply restore my settings by running in terminal.app:
+So when I re-install Moom I can simply restore my settings by running the following command on the new machine in terminal.app:

 Money Money (29.99€)